nisharonn/recipe-analysis/README.md

 # The Recipe to a Good Recipe

 Final Project for DSC80
-An analysis on the features that make a highly rated recipe
+An analysis of the features that make a highly-rated recipe